 Dr. David Bowler MBChB, MRCP(UK), CCFP, FCFP, CAFCI, PgCPain

 David graduated from Medical School at the University of Cape Town and completed his internship at Groote Schuur Hospital and post-graduate residency in Yorkshire, concentrating on internal medicine sub-specialties leading to passing the examinations for Membership of the Royal Colleges of Physicians of the United Kingdom, in Scotland.

 After 8 years in rural practice in Eastern Canada he worked at Comox Medical Clinic.
-During this time he was on the medical executive of St Joseph's General Hospital for three years, followed by three years as Medical Director there.
-He was a founding board member of the Comox Valley Division of Family Practice, and served on the board of the Comox Valley Hospice Society.
+During this time he was on the medical executive of St Joseph's General Hospital for three years, followed by three years as Medical Director.
+He was a founding board member of the Comox Valley Division of Family Practice and served on the board of the Comox Valley Hospice Society.
 He has completed two intensive courses with the Victoria Hospice Society.
 He too has taken additional training in modalities for the treatment of pain: injections (trigger points, prolotherapy, perineural/neuroprolo), acupuncture, manual release techniques, muscle testing and the use of ultrasound for certain guided injections.
-He is a board and teaching faculty member of the Canadian Society of Clinical Hypnosis (BC Division), currently serving as it vice-president, and is trained in several counselling techniques for pain removal.
+He is a board and teaching faculty member of the Canadian Society of Clinical Hypnosis (BC Division), currently serving as vice-president, and is trained in several counselling techniques for pain removal.